-Initiatives and Programs Ongoing (O) or New (N) 4.1 Design and proceed with development of the biosphere centre at 301 Olsen Road by following protocols, initiating the rezoning process, and raising funds.
-0 4.2 Ensure that community voices help shape the biosphere centre by asking for input on the building's design and use. Ν 4.3 Identify opportunities for advancing a development project as a model for appropriate and ethical development, including creating a procurement policy that can help guide the build process and selection of potential contractors in order to utilize local labour, support capacity building, and implement sustainable building practices. Ν 4.4 Actively document the process of community consultation and construction with a view to seeing the project as a tool for community development. Ν
+Initiatives and Programs Ongoing (0) or New (N) 4.1 Proceed with the development of the Biosphere Centre at 301 Olsen Road by following protocols and moving through the zoning bylaw amendment process.
+Continue to ensure that community voices help shape the Biosphere Centre by asking for ongoing input from the broader community on the building's design features, benefits and uses.
+0 4.2 Build organizational capacity to achieve the project through targeted learning about community bonds, capital campaigns and social procurement policy and strategy.
+N 4.3 Initiate a capital campaign market survey and execute the resulting next steps including developing an overarching campaign strategy, materials and major gift solicitation.
+Pursue infrastructure funding opportunities as they arise.
+N 4.4 Actively document the process of community consultation, capacity building and pre- construction work with a view to seeing the project as a tool for community development.
+0